ililic/scratchpad/quickstart/go-ethereum-on-ubuntu/README.md

 ## Writing to the contract
 In our previous example we were able to call the `guestBook.getMyEntry()` function directly and receive a response synchronously from our local node.
 This is possible since read operations do not create a state change in the contract - no need to tell the network we are updating data.

-However the next call we're looking at `guestBook.setEntry()` does actually write data to the contract's internal storage - here's the function declaration for a refresher:
+However our next function all `guestBook.setEntry()` writes data to the contract's internal storage - here's the function declaration for a refresher:

 ```
+...
 mapping (address => string) entryLog;

 function setEntry(string guestBookEntry) {
   entryLog[msg.sender] = guestBookEntry;
 }
+...
 ```

 In order for us to write to the entryLog of the contract and have that update stored in the blockchain, we need to send a transaction to the contract address.